 The Federal Hot Lunch Program is operative at our school

-Each student in grades Pre K-8 may receive a nutritionally balanced hot lunch with milk provided by Lancer Catering.
+Each student in grades Pre K-8 may receive a nutritionally balanced hot lunch with milk provided by Trio Catering.
 Students are served a well-balanced meal with whole-grain bread, fruit and vegetable.

 Free and reduced lunch applications are available to parents who qualify